Forced sterilization in Peru: Methods of coercion

 During the implementation of sterilization programs in Peru, numerous procedures were performed under coercive circumstances.
 Indigenous women often faced pressure when seeking basic healthcare, such as treatment for minor ailments, vaccinations, or routine check-ups.
 In some instances, individuals who visited clinics for conditions like the flu were anesthetized and sterilized without their consent.
 Cesarean sections were also used as opportunities to carry out sterilizations without informed consent, and healthcare workers sometimes offered food incentives—such as bags of rice—to persuade women to undergo the procedure.
+In one reported incident in Cangallo District, a midwife told a researcher that their clinic held a "Tubal Ligation Fair" that resulted in 147 women sterilized in two days, that surgeries continued with women screaming in pain due to weakened anesthesia and that those in waiting rooms who heard the shouting were locked in the facility to be later sterilized.

 By 1998, approximately 8% of the Peruvian population was illiterate, with higher rates in rural and Indigenous regions that experienced the brunt of these campaigns.
 Economic incentives, including food or clothing, were commonly offered to persuade women living in poverty to accept sterilization.
 Many of those targeted did not speak Spanish fluently or were illiterate, making them particularly vulnerable.
 Under these conditions, some women were asked to sign or place their fingerprints on consent forms they could not understand, and refusal often led to threats of losing access to food programs.
 Moreover, many healthcare workers lacked adequate training, and the facilities used were frequently outdated or poorly equipped.
 Counseling services were minimal, leaving women unaware of the procedure's risks and implications.

 Additional forms of coercion included threats involving police intervention, denial of healthcare services, and, in extreme cases, threats of imprisonment.
 These tactics were employed to pressure women into accepting sterilization without fully understanding its consequences or providing genuine consent.
 In certain areas, Shining Path guerrillas reportedly protected some Indigenous communities from the forced sterilization efforts carried out by Ministry of Health brigades.